spack/spack/lib/spack/docs/contribution_guide.rst

 another change, test that change, etc. To get a list of all available unit tests, run:

-.. command-output:: spack test --collect-only
+.. command-output:: spack test --list

+A more detailed list of available unit tests can be found by running ``spack test --long-list``.

 Unit tests are crucial to making sure bugs aren't introduced into Spack.
 If you are modifying core Spack libraries or adding new functionality, please consider